yalelibrary/yul-dc-blacklight/README.md

 ## HTTP password protection

 In order to prevent search engine crawling of the system before it's ready to launch, we use HTTP password protection.
 This is set via environment variables.
 Set `HTTP_PASSWORD_PROTECT='true'` to enable this feature.
 Set `HTTP_PASSWORD_PROTECT='false'` to disable this feature.
-Set the login and password via environment variables `HTTP_USERNAME` and `HTTP_PASSWORD`
+Set the login and password via environment variables `HTTP_USERNAME` and `HTTP_PASSWORD` in the .secrets file

+## Secrets

+For the image instance to properly access images, you must also create a .secrets file with valid S3 credentials and basic auth credentials; see secrets-template for the correct format.

 ## Releasing a new version